Lost Cause of the Confederacy: Confederate Heroes Day

 Confederate Heroes Day began as Robert E. Lee Day in 1931 in Texas, and in 1973 the Texas legislature changed Robert E. Lee Day to Confederate Heroes Day to remember and honor Confederate soldiers who fought in the American Civil War.
 Historian and former professor at Southeast Missouri State University, W. Stuart Towns, considers Confederate Heroes Day a manifestation of Lost Cause ideology.
 Over the years, attempts to abolish the holiday have failed.
 The holiday is celebrated on January 19, the birthday of Confederate General Robert E. Lee, which falls a few days after Martin Luther King Jr. Day on January 15.
 African American lawmakers continue to seek ways to abolish Confederate Heroes Day.
 The state of Florida continues to celebrate Robert E. Lee Day on January 19.
 A new bill passed in 2024 is retroactive to 2017 and prohibits the removal of Florida's Confederate memorials.
-The state continues to celebrate other Confederate holidays, including Confederate Memorial Day on April 26 and Jefferson Davis' birthday on June 3.
+The state continues to celebrate other Confederate holidays, including Confederate Memorial Day on April 26 and Jefferson Davis's birthday on June 3.